Shubham45264/learn-git/readme.md

 # learn about git and github

-learn fro the the webs development course
+learn from the the webs development course